 The typical pattern POD sellers miss:

-- EFTA orders are 2x the shipping cost of EU orders for the same product, which silently destroys your Switzerland and Norway unit economics if you priced them off your EU baseline
+- EFTA orders carry substantially higher shipping costs than EU orders for the same product, which silently destroys your Switzerland and Norway unit economics if you priced them off your EU baseline

 - Birmingham-routed orders that hit customs friction generate refunds, which destroy unit economics retroactively